FILIPOKonGithup/miletux/README.md

 In the worldmap, the arrow keys are used to navigate and Enter to enter the current level.

 ## Development status
-Development on Milestone 1 has started, but it's nowhere near finished yet.
+v0.1.0 Alpha 1 has released with around 9 levels.
+Development is going along well on Milestone 1.

 ## The End
 Thanks for trying out MileTux.